 Why did my credit score drop?

-Once you know what caused your credit score to go down, you can usually help improve it with a few easy steps.
+Once you know what caused your credit score to go down, you can usually help improve it by following a few easy steps.

 Here’s what we’re going to cover: